 Having 10 windows open in 3 different devices is the new norm.
 Achieving many small goals gives us an illusion of progress.
 At the same time, multitasking lowers IQ by 10 points and kills productivity by 40%, according to Harvard Business Review.

 Take these 10 with a grain of salt, as we all have different procrastination monsters lurking under our beds.
-Our suggestion of defeating them would be to start your day off with a to-do list that prioritizes your most important tasks.
-As your day progresses you watch for some tell-tale signs of procrastination.
+Our suggestion of defeating them would be to start your week off with a to-do list that prioritizes your most important tasks.

 Developing a strong and successful relationship within an organization involves several key qualities.
 One of these qualities is trust.

-Trust is important to your career and your company success, but it's not something that you can gain overnight.
-It's not something you can, as folks say, "fake it till you make it."
+Trust is not something you can, as folks say, "fake it till you make it."
 It takes time and effort.
 And once it's gained, you can lose it within a split second.

 Understand what drives your employees.